 If you’re in the construction industry, you’ll know how highly cyclical it is everywhere.
 New Zealand is no exception and our industry was badly hit by the global downturn.
 In fact, only a few years ago (2013) the number of workers employed in construction was 0.5% lower than in 2009.

 However, and as discussed above, the rebuild of Christchurch, strong economic fundamentals and a catch-up in new home building in Auckland has fired the industry up.
-By 30 June 2015, construction employment had surged by 12% in 18 months.
+An extra 15,300 people were employed in the industry in the year to March 2017.
 You’ll be arriving as an upturn is underway.